gordonwoodhull/pandoc/doc/typst-property-output.md

 Pandoc Typst property output
 ----------------------------

-For the set of supported Pandoc elements, the Pandoc Typst Writer will output attributes to corresponding Typst elements or set-text rules.
+For the set of supported Pandoc elements, the Pandoc Typst Writer will output attributes as parameters to corresponding Typst elements or set-text rules.

-The attribute keys must be of the form `typst:prop` or `typst:text:prop` and the values must be raw Typst code.
+The Typst Writer looks for attributes with keys of the form `typst:prop` or `typst:text:prop` and assumes the values are raw Typst code.

 `prop` is the name of the property to set.

-The Typst Writer does not check the validity of `prop` or the value.

 For example, `pandoc -f html -t typst` with HTML input